 Regarding language combinations, there are opportunities to take projects in a wide variety of languages.

 When I first signed up to TWB, I noticed I wasn’t receiving any translations.
-On speaking to members of the friendly TWB admin team, I found out that there was a hierarchy within the TWB translation community.
-As a result, some translators have access to more work than others.
-Some are even deemed competent enough to review other translators’ work.
+On speaking to members of the friendly TWB admin team, I found out that there was a hierarchy within the TWB translation community at the time.
+As a result, some translators had access to more work than others.

 It soon became apparent that there were “Kató translators” and “Kató verified translators” and that the latter were the ones who were receiving more work.
 To become a Kató verified translator, I had to sit a test.
 This involved translating a 500 word semi-specialised document using the TWB CAT tool.
 I could do the work in my own time and using any resources I wanted.
 My test document was a medical text on the treatment of patients with a retinoblastoma diagnosis.